Game Management Unit 28

 Overview: Unit 28 offers limited elk hunting.
 All elk hunts in unit 28 are limited opportunity or over the counter, non-permit tag hunts.
 Unit 28 is not traditional elk country but there are a few areas where elk will move into the unit from the San Carlos Reservation, unit 27, or New Mexico.

 Areas: Elk are not found throughout unit 28.
 They are found along the boundary with the San Carlos Reservation and in the northeast corner of the unit.
-Elk can be found anywhere along the San Carlos Boundary in the Gila Mountains but some areas to begin looking are Indian Corner, the Fishhooks Wilderness, Day Mine Road, Markham Creek, Pima Gap, and Johnny Creek.
-Both areas are rough to very rough with limited road access.
+Elk can be found anywhere along the San Carlos Boundary in the Gila Mountains but some areas to begin looking are Diamond Bar Ranch, the Fishhooks Wilderness, Day Mine Road, Markham Creek, Pima Gap, and Johnny Creek.
+All areas are rough to very rough with limited road access.
 The northeast corner of the unit has very thick vegetation and can be tough to move through.
 Elk will occasionally be found along the Gila River near Ft.
 Thomas.
 An important note is the Gila River Corridor is closed for the over the counter, non-permit hunt.
 As with any limited opportunity hunt these hunts can be very tough and there is a chance the hunter will not find any elk.

 Overview: Sandhill Cranes are found mainly along the Gila River in agricultural areas in unit 28.
 With proper pre-season scouting hunters can be successful.
 Pre-season scouting is very important because Sandhill Crane numbers fluctuate and they will use different areas from year to year.